Documentation Index

 - Find your Project in the Projects list

-- Click to open it on the Canvas
+- Click to open it in the Builder workspace

 Step 2: Understand the structure